Israeli Americans: Economic contributions

 According to CNN, Israeli companies are establishing entrepreneurial ventures in New York City at the rate of ten new startups per month.
 In 2022, there were 293 Israeli startups in the New York area, the most of any metropolitan area outside Tel Aviv and Jerusalem.

 Relationship with American Jews

 Israeli Americans are generally seen as having less interaction with the non-Israeli Jewish American community and its institutions, often preferring to maintain ties of association with other Israeli Americans.
 Jewish Americans, especially religious Jewish Americans, tend to maintain correspondingly sparse contact with the Israeli American community besides participation in religious ceremonies.
-At one point, religious American Jews viewed "yordim" as being the antithesis of the Jewish people's "eternal hope" of return and permanent settlement in Israel, but now consider them an important subgroup within the broader American Jewish community.
 An estimated 75% of Israeli Americans marry within the Jewish community, as opposed to about 50% of non-Israeli Jewish Americans.
-At the same time, younger Israelis in America are assimilating in increasing numbers.
+At the same time, younger Israelis in the US are assimilating in increasing numbers.